varunkumar2003/PYTHON-PROJECT/README.md

-# PYTHON-PROJECT.
+# Linear Regression
-#For sending emails
+#For predicting salary.